The Huel Daily Superblend Formula Explained

 Huel Daily Superblend contains 27 essential vitamins and minerals.

 There is ever-growing evidence demonstrating that, for many micronutrients, levels higher than the US Daily Values (DVs) may have beneficial effects on health.
-For example, it’s widely considered that the amount of vitamin C we’re recommended to consume is too low34-36, so we’ve added a high inclusion in the Huel Daily Superblend formula.
-The benefits of consuming more vitamin C include a healthy immune system, healthy skin, and antioxidant properties, and it also helps the absorption of some minerals like iron and zinc35-37.
+For example, it’s widely considered that the amount of vitamin C we’re recommended to consume is too low [34, 35, 36], so we’ve added a high inclusion in the Huel Daily Superblend formula.
+The benefits of consuming more vitamin C include a healthy supporting a healthy immune system, antioxidant properties and it also helps the absorption of minerals like iron [35, 36, 37].

-Read more about vitamins and minerals and their role in human health.
+Read more here about vitamins and minerals and their role in human health.

 Phytonutrients in Huel Daily Superblend

 Huel Daily Superblend’s beneficial phytonutrients include lycopene from the Organic Superfruit blend and lutein, and zeaxanthin from the vitamin and mineral blend.
-Although not essential, there is concern that diets low in lutein may lead to macular degeneration of the eye in the elderly, as lutein is involved in eye pigment development38, 39.
+Although not essential, there is concern that diets low in lutein may lead to macular degeneration of the eye in the elderly, as lutein is involved in eye pigment development [38, 39].
 Lutein is also an antioxidant.
-Zeaxanthin, another antioxidant, has also been added because of its role in long-term eye health38.
+Zeaxanthin, another antioxidant, has also been added because of its role in long-term eye health [38].

 Huel Daily Superblend Cautions and Allergen Advice